 Asking her dad (bride’s father) first is a sign of respect, and a sign that the groom is well-trained, which is a desired quality every father of bride looks out for.

 Since a lot of people now widely travel far from their parents for work and school, Nigerians have also adopted (or are practicing) the Western type of marriage proposal whereby a man proposes privately to the woman – and only the woman’s consent matters.
-It is done differently in Nigeria – here groom asks for parent’s consent before asking for bride’s consent.
+It is done differently in Nigeria – here groom asks for parent’s consent first, before asking for bride’s consent.